luismiguelcasadodiaz/splunk/00_intro_to_splunk.md

 Charts are interactive allowing one to hover over the details or drill down to the events behind.
 Any chart can be saved as a dashboard.

-A dashboard is a collection of reports
+A dashboard is a collection of reports.

 [Back to index](README.md)